-The Solar Foundation is proud to be a leader in encouraging America’s schools to go solar.
-Below, you will find some of our previous reports and other resources.
+IREC is proud to be a leader in encouraging America’s schools to go solar.
+Below, you will find some of the previous reports from The Solar Foundation and other resources.

 National Solar Schools Report: First Edition.
 In 2014, we joined our research partners at SEIA to release the first comprehensive report on solar energy at K-12 U.S. schools.
 At the time of release, there were 3,752 K-12 schools with solar installations at a combined capacity of 490 MW.
 The report also found that of the 125,000 K-12 schools in the country, up to 72,000 schools (60%) could cost-effectively go solar.